Convert JSON Date to JavaScript/jQuery date

 json date to javascript

-JSON does not know anything about dates.
-What .NET does is a non-standard hack/extension.
-The problem with dates in JSON and really JavaScript in general – is that there's no equivalent literal representation for dates.
+JSON itself lacks native support for date representation, and what .NET does with dates in JSON can be considered a non-standard extension.
+The challenge with dates in JSON and JavaScript, in general, stems from the absence of a standardized literal representation for date values.
 In JavaScript following Date constructor straight away converts the milliseconds since 1970 to Date as follows:

 var jsonDate = new Date(1297246301973);